Dominiczn/Battle-Boats/docs/3-technical-solution.md

+# Technical Solution

-#Here I will describe the techniques used and how they meet the objectives
+Here I will describe the techniques used and how they meet the objectives